mwarning/Memento/README.md

 - **RichEditor for Android** [RichEditor for Android](https://github.com/wasabeef/richeditor-android) is a beautiful Rich Text WYSIWYG Editor for Android.
 - **Material Dialogs** [Material Dialogs](https://github.com/afollestad/material-dialogs) is a beautiful, fluid, and customizable dialogs API.

+## Original Sources

+The source code originates from https://github.com/yaa110/Memento, which does not exist anymore.

 ## Screenshots

 <p align="center">